stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Where _all_ specifies whether to wait for any or all of the supplied fences and _timeout_ is expressed in milliseconds.
+Where _all_ specifies whether to wait for any or all of the supplied fences and _timeout_ is expressed in nanoseconds.

 A signalled fence can also be reset: